rust-lang/blog.rust-lang.org/content/launching-the-rust-foundation-maintainer-funds.md

 If you are an individual who wants to help Rust succeed and thrive, you can donate to the RFMF through [GitHub Sponsors][rfmf-sponsors][^sponsors].
 Companies who would like to invest in better maintenance of Rust can also donate through GitHub Sponsors or they can contact the Rust Foundation [directly](mailto:contact@rustfoundation.org).

 [^sponsors]: Note that the fact that GitHub Sponsors is currently enabled on the `rustfoundation` GitHub organization, and not the `rust-lang` organization, is an implementation detail that might change in the future.
-All donations raised on this Sponsors page will be routed to the Rust Foundation Maintainer Fund and will be spent on directly supporting Rust Project maintainers.
+All donations raised on this Sponsors page will be routed to the Rust Foundation Maintainers Fund and will be spent on directly supporting Rust Project maintainers.

 The important thing is that **all proceeds from this fund will be directly used to support Rust Project maintainers**.
 We currently expect that to happen primarily through the Maintainer in Residence program, but it can also be done in the form of smaller-scale grants or other mechanisms, as determined by the Funding team.
 We will figure this out on the go, as this is also quite new for us.